EBI-Metagenomics/kegg-pathways-completeness-tool/kegg_pathways_completeness/pathways_data/README.md

 rm list_modules.txt list_pathways.txt all_pathways_kos.txt all_pathways_class_kos.txt
 ```

+### Notes:
-NOTE: make sure that each pathway has only KO-s but not other MO-s
+- make sure that each pathway has only KO-s but not other MO-s

-Re-generate `graphs.pkl` using [instructions](../graphs/README.md)
+- MGnify [pipeline-v5](https://github.com/EBI-Metagenomics/pipeline-v5) uses 394 modules.
+Those files can be found in [pipeline-v5](../pathways_data/pipeline-v5) folder.